 Recording the lives of railway staff and personalities.

-The history of the extension of the Bluebell, from its original 5-mile length, to its present nine miles, together with the planned and possible further extensions are covered on the extension page.
+The history of the extension of the Bluebell, from its original 5-mile length, to its present eleven miles, together with possible further extensions are covered on the extension page.

 The development of the Bluebell can also be traced by the changing track layouts of the various stations: